unixbhaskar/Linux_Infrastructure_Management/monitoring_infrastructure/README.md

 # Monitoring Infrastructure
-Building the infrastructure is fine,but we need to monitor it constantly for the status and it's health.So, we can take decision on the basis of that report.
+Building the infrastructure is fine, but we need to monitor it constantly for the status and it's health.
+So, we can take decision on the basis of that report.
+And sometime we will introduce some strategy to take decision upon the status we received.
+Many enterprise deploy different kind of tools to measure those status and take decision out of that reports .
+But, at least few them generate or prone to produce some false alarm and reports based on that.
+So, we need to eliminate those "false positive" from the actual reports to streamlined the decision making process.

+Lets get our discussion absolutely to the point , by which I mean , lets talk about some tools ,which are deployed across the enterprises .
+As I believe and use and advocate to use free and open source software everywhere, plus I am more accustomed with that pattern of open source; you can expect lot suggestion based out of information and hands on things.